 Discussion

-The use of CORAL in EfficientNetV2 has resulted in significant performance improvements in terms of a variety of classification metrics, particularly when using Domain Adaptation.
+The use of CORAL in EfficientNetV2 has resulted in significant performance improvements in terms of a variety of classification metrics, when using Domain Adaptation.
 As seen from Figures 2,3, and 4, the CORAL-implemented EfficientNetV2 always performed better than the baseline model (non-CORAL) on the target sample.
 This verifies the hypothesis that aligning the source and target features using CORAL makes the model more generalizable in domain discrepancy scenarios.

-Quantitatively, the CORAL-implemented model demonstrated a 4.15% average boost in precision, recall, F1, and accuracy against the metrics.
+As seen in Fig. 5, , the CORAL-implemented model demonstrated a 4.15% average boost in precision, recall, F1, and accuracy against the metrics.
 While this margin of improvement in absolute terms appears small, relative to domain adaptation work, marginal values are likely to approach better real-world standards in deployment.
 Additionally, this gain held across most categories and improved the F1 values of the desktop_computer and file_cabinet classes, suggesting broad advantages.

 One of the most vivid results is obtained by evaluating the model on poorly performed classes, which, in this case, are desktop_computer and file_cabinet.
 These classes had previously given abnormally low precision, recall, and F1 scores, especially compared to the rest of the metrics across the classes.
 With CORAL implementation in the training procedure, both these classes saw a boost in their F1 scores, which insightfully shows that CORAL enhances the model’s capability for learning generalized features that are consistent across multiple domains, even for classes where capturing these features towards a low loss might be difficult.
 This acts to further strengthen CORAL as an effective tool in the case where specific classes are adversely affected by domain shift.

-Training dynamics further suggests that the effectiveness of CORAL.
+Training dynamics further suggests the effectiveness of CORAL.
 Figure 6 shows that the categorical cross-entropy loss after training was 28% smaller in the case of CORAL implementation in comparison to the baseline.
 This suggests better-calibrated and confident predictions, which is a quality required in models that are being deployed and exposed to real-world contexts.
 Moreover, a lower loss indicates improvements in convergence, reinforcing the fact that CORAL provides a smooth optimization path by reducing the distance/discrepancy between source and target features.

-This improved

 This improved result trades off with computing time.
 Incorporating CORAL resulted in additional computational cost and increased training time by approximately 29.55% across all 3 trials.
 This is because of additional matrix operations to calculate second-order statistics alignment across domains.
 While this increases the model’s complexity, the performance boost may be worthwhile in situations where accuracy and dependability in the target domain are critical.

 Limitations